Driving to the Alps may not be the quickest way of getting out to Europe’s favourite ski destination, but it could be the most practical solution

 It’s worth taking time to plan your trip properly and make sure your car is ready for the challenge of driving hundreds of miles on different types of terrain.

-- Remember to drive on the right!
+- Remember to drive on the right when driving in France!

 - Make sure your vehicle is in a sound mechanical condition – it’s worth timing a service before you go and making sure coolant is topped up with anti-freeze and you have low temperature windscreen washer fluid